eclipse-openj9/openj9-omr/buildenv/jenkins/README.md

 ### Pipeline script from SCM subtleties with Rocket Git for z/OS

 Configuring Jenkins to pull the pipeline scripts from Git on z/OS is a non-trivial effort.
-The Rocket Git for z/OS [1] port does not support _https_ transport protocol, thus specifying the repository in the _Repository URL_ with an `https://` prefix will not work as Jenkins will encounter errors when trying to execute commands on the slave:
+The Rocket Git for z/OS [1] port does not support _https_ transport protocol, thus specifying the repository in the _Repository URL_ with an `https://` prefix will not work as Jenkins will encounter errors when trying to execute commands on the jenkins node:

 ```
 Fetching changes from the remote Git repository